Obama's Pacific Trade Pact Will Be Awful for the Environment

 Australia elected a new prime minister on Saturday—a divisive, brash conservative named Tony Abbott who promises to make Australia a far-right paradise after six consecutive years of liberal rule.
-Abbott, 55, is a Rhodes scholar and a former Oxford boxing blue (a Commonwealth’s analog to John Kerry’s windsurfing).

 The Obama administration deserves credit for the successes produced so far by its “pivot to Asia”, from the encouragement of political reform in Myanmar, to the creation of a permanent Marines base in Australia, to the initiation of joint military exercises with the Philippines.

 To put it mildly, the latest round of redistricting has not been the most edifying experience.
 Over the past year, politicians have assembled throughout the country to carve districts that are equal in population, but that otherwise serve their own interests rather than the public’s.
 Protracted litigation has determined, on a case-by-case basis, which districts will be represented by minority groups.
 And the courts have been intimately involved not just with minority representation but also with every other aspect of the process.

 Manufacturing Job Loss is Not Inevitable

 Despite small gains during the last two years, the trend in U.S. manufacturing jobs for the last 30 years has been downward, leading some to argue that long-term manufacturing job loss is inevitable.
 But our research shows otherwise.
 There are two common versions of the “inevitability” argument.
 One holds that U.S.

 Why Pressuring Russia and China Is the Key to Ousting Assad